Inference in Linear Dyadic Data Models with Network Spillovers: Theoretical Results

 \subsection{Network Dependent Processes}

 Let $Y_{M,m}$ be a random vector defined as

 and denote $\mathcal{C}_{M} \coloneqq \{x_{M, m}\}_{m\in\mathcal{M}_{N}}$.\footnote{For the case of stochastic networks, it is defined to include information about the network topology as well as the collection of the dyad-specific attributes $\{x_{M, m}\}_{m\in\mathcal{M}_{N}}$.
-See \citet{Kojevnikov_et_al-2021}.} From equations (\ref{eq:ExogenousRegression:OLSEstimator_2}) and (\ref{eq:ExogenousRegression:DefinitonOfY}) we can write
+See \citet{Kojevnikov_et_al-2021}.} From equations \eqref{eq:ExogenousRegression:OLSEstimator_2} and \eqref{eq:ExogenousRegression:DefinitonOfY} we can write

 Our interest lies in proving the asymptotic properties of $\hat{\beta}$ taking advantage of the expression \eqref{eq:ExogenousRegression:ExpressionOfBetaHat}.
 However, the presence of $\varepsilon_{M,m}$ in $Y_{M,m}$, which is allowed to be correlated along the network over active dyads, renders our approach nonstandard.
 The canonical results about independently and identically distributed ($i.i.d.$) random variables are by no means applicable due to the complex form of dependence inherent to $\varepsilon_{M,m}$.
 Dyadic-robust estimators (e.g., \citet{Aronow_et_al-2015} and \citet{Tabord-Meehan-2019}) only account for correlations between adjacent dyads.
-This may be appropriate in some settings, but not when there may be indirect spillovers, as in specification (\ref{eq:ExogenousRegression:PopulationNetworkRegression_a}) -- (\ref{eq:ExogenousRegression:PopulationNetworkRegression_b}).
-Moreover, the asymptotic theory of spatially-correlated and time-series data builds on the assumption that the index set is a metrizable space, an assumption that may not necessarily be true in the network context.\footnote{Typically the literature assumes a Euclidean space.
-See Section \ref{subsec:RelatedLiterature}.} In this light, the right hand side of \eqref{eq:ExogenousRegression:ExpressionOfBetaHat} cannot simply be embedded in other widely-studied variants of dependent random vectors.
+This may be appropriate in some settings, but not when there may be indirect spillovers, as in specification \eqref{eq:ExogenousRegression:PopulationNetworkRegression_a} -- \eqref{eq:ExogenousRegression:PopulationNetworkRegression_b}.
+Thence, the right hand side of \eqref{eq:ExogenousRegression:ExpressionOfBetaHat} cannot simply be embedded in other widely-studied variants of dependent random vectors, including spatially-correlated and time-series data.